As part of its climate action commitments, Coquitlam supports electrical vehicle (EV) use with a growing network of public EV charging stations.

 The City will install new stations at the following locations:

-Burke Mountain Discovery Centre (3537 Princeton Ave.): one dual station located within the associated parking lot – end of May
+Burke Mountain Discovery Centre (3537 Princeton Ave.): one dual station located within the associated parking lot – coming soon

 One at Coquitlam City Hall, visitor parking, covered lot off Burlington Avenue: two stalls